quickwit-oss/tantivy/README.md

 - Python → [tantivy-py](https://github.com/quickwit-oss/tantivy-py)
 - Ruby → [tantiny](https://github.com/baygeldin/tantiny)

+You can also find other bindings on [GitHub](https://github.com/search?q=tantivy) but they may be less maintained.

 ### What are some examples of Tantivy use?

 - [seshat](https://github.com/matrix-org/seshat/) (A matrix message database/indexer)